EREMOS: a magazine for those on the ‘edge’

 Contributors include: Colin Alcock, Bruce Wilson, Sarah Bachelard, Les Murray, Jacquie Pryor, Don Meadows, Jane Foulcher, Heather Thomson, Kerrie Hide, Hedley Beare, Charles Birch, Veronica Brady, Rob O’Brien, Toni Hassan and many more.

-The Special Edition will be launched at Pitt Street Uniting Church, Sydney, on April 30.
-Details here: 30 April Launch
+The Special Edition was be launched at Pitt Street Uniting Church, Sydney, on April 30.

 What is Eremos?

 The phrase most associated with Eremos is “exploring spirituality in Australia”.

 Since its foundation Eremos has been a forum where people could ask questions of meaning, doubt, faith and belief, and explore and reflect on spiritual and related issues.
 It describes itself as an inclusive association with its roots in Christianity, offering a forum and support for individuals and communities to explore, express and deepen their spirituality within an Australian context.

 Members have described Eremos as a “gathering and centring point for companions who follow their yearnings and go to the edge”.
 They have appreciated Eremos as a supportive network and an independent voice, with its inclusiveness being one of its greatest strengths.